You are on our United Kingdom site

 Policy

-Not included in the original draft of the Employment Rights Bill, but on 5 March 2025 the Government introduced an amendment that will require employers to keep records to demonstrate compliance with certain obligations in respect annual leave and pay under the Working Time Regulations 1998.
+Employers will be required to keep records to demonstrate compliance with certain obligations in respect annual leave and pay under the Working Time Regulations 1998.

 Like other requirements in respect of record keeping for working time, employers must keep records that are ‘adequate’ and retain them for six years.
 The records must be created, maintained and kept by employers in such manner and format as the employer reasonably thinks fit.